calypsorrr/Game/README.md

 The music that I used for my game was copyrighted

-Just ad your own music and change the few lines of code in the python script
+Just add your own music and change the few lines of code in the python script